-The Group's exposure to foreign exchange risk arises from cash and cash equivalents, accounts receivable (including related parties), other receivables, financial assets measured at amortized cost, financial assets measured at fair value through profit or loss, non-current financial assets measured at fair value through other comprehensive income, short-term borrowings, accounts payable (including related parties) and other payables that are denominated in foreign currencies and subject to foreign exchange loss in currency translation.
-As of December 31, 2021 and 2020, if the New Taiwan Dollar had depreciated or appreciated by 5% against the US Dollar, Renminbi, Hong Kong Dollar and Euro with all other factors remaining unchanged, net income would have increased or decreased by NT\$51,879 thousand and NT\$53,985 thousand respectively in 2021 and 2020.
+The Group's exposure to foreign exchange risk arises from cash and cash equivalents, accounts receivable (including related parties), other receivables, financial assets measured at amortized cost, financial assets measured at fair value through profit or loss, short-term borrowings, accounts payable (including related parties) and other payables that are denominated in foreign currencies and subject to foreign exchange loss in currency translation.
+As of December 31, 2022 and 2021, if the New Taiwan Dollar had depreciated or appreciated by 5% against the US Dollar, RMB, Hong Kong Dollar and Euro with all other factors remaining unchanged, net income would have increased or decreased by NT\$80,583 thousand and NT\$51,879 thousand respectively in 2022 and 2021.
 The analysis of the two periods was conducted on the same basis.